What to Pack for Puerto Rico: Tips & Packing Lists

-The Best Time to Travel to Puerto Rico
+When’s the Best Time to Travel to Puerto Rico?

-- Hurricane season falls from the middle of July through the middle to end of November (be sure to purchase travel insurance if visiting then)
+- Hurricane season in Puerto Rico falls from the middle of July through the middle to end of November (be sure to purchase travel insurance if visiting then).

-- Peak/high season in Puerto Rico is between December – April
+- Peak/high season in Puerto Rico is December through April.

 - Consider visiting during shoulder season (late spring/early fall) for fabulous weather, better pricing and fewer crowds.

 - Check cruise schedules before visiting.
 Areas around the ports are busiest and most crowded during high/peak seasons.

 - Make an alternate plan if you have to reroute your holiday plans due to weather.